Taran-Chana/capacity-counter/README.md

 - X Wires
 - Breadboard _(recommended)_

-_If you want to test that the hardware you obtain is working correctly, there are [tests](tests/) for the components in the tests directory of this repository_
+_If you want to test that the hardware you obtain is working correctly, there are tests for the components in the [/tests](tests/) directory of this repository_

 Arduino IDE is recommended to upload the code to Arduino.